Dowding system: RDF

-A month after the Thames Estuary plan was approved, the Tizard Committee was formed to consider newspaper stories and other claims made over the years of electronic "rays" that could stop an airplane engine and even kill a pilot at long range.
+A month after the Thames Estuary plan was approved, the Committee for the Scientific Survey of Air Defence (known also as the "Tizard Committee" after its chairman, Henry Tizard was formed to consider newspaper stories and other claims made over the years of electronic "rays" that could stop an airplane engine and even kill a pilot at long range.
 The committee consulted well-known radio expert Robert Watt for a judgement on the reports.
 Watt asked his assistant, Arnold Wilkins, to carry out the necessary calculations.
 Wilkins quickly concluded that it was impossible; the amount of radio energy needed would be well beyond the state of the art of existing electronics.
 When Watt asked about alternatives, Wilkins recalled a General Post Office (GPO) report on aircraft causing fading in radio reception, and suggested that this effect might be used to detect aircraft at long range.
 The two wrote a joint memo on the concept and returned it to the Tizard Committee in time for their first formal meeting in late January 1935.

-The committee seized upon the concept as a potential solution to the problem of bomber detection and the fear that the bomber will always get through.
+The committee seized upon the concept as a potential solution to the problem of bomber detection and the fear that "the bomber will always get through".
 A second memo with more detailed calculations arrived in February and was shown to the Air Member for Supply and Research, Hugh Dowding.
 He was impressed with the concept but wanted a practical demonstration.
 This was carried out on 26 February 1935 in what is now known as the Daventry Experiment, a lash-up using existing equipment clearly indicated the presence of a nearby aircraft.
 Dowding immediately released funding for development.
 By the summer of 1935 the system, code-named "RDF", was able to detect bomber-sized targets at ranges of 60 mi.
 Plans were made to build a chain of RDF stations at about 25 mi intervals along the English coast in a system called Chain Home (CH).